WHAT IS THE DIFFERENCE BETWEEN CHIMPANZEE HABITUATION VS GORILLA HABITUATION IN UGANDA

 There are several aspects of the activities that you should take into consideration before participating in them for an incredible experience while choosing between chimpanzee habituation in Uganda and gorilla habituation in Uganda.
 These include:

-While taking part in gorilla habituation, you'll become aware that there are only four participants in gorilla habituation in Uganda as you participate in the activity.
+While taking part in gorilla habituation, you'll become aware that there are only four participants in gorilla habituation in Uganda.
 This is due to the fact that gorillas are a vulnerable species, whereas only six people take part in chimpanzee trekking.
 As a result, chimpanzee habituation offers visitors more opportunities to participate in other activities than gorilla habituation in Uganda.

 When you see a gorilla, you will realize that they live in families, which makes gorilla habituation more organized and less difficult than that of chimpanzees, who are more playful and are found in groups of many chimpanzees, hence making chimpanzee habituation much more difficult than gorilla habituation.
 Gorillas are the gentlest species that don’t disturb "gentle giants."

 According to the Uganda Wildlife Authority, you can also book a variety of tourist activities in Uganda, such as a boat tour through Murchison Falls National Park, a hike through the Virunga Mountains, an opportunity to track lions in Queen Elizabeth National Park, and other unforgettable experiences for a successful safari.

-While normal gorilla trekking lasts an hour with the gorilla families in Uganda, chimpanzee habituation trekking is a full-day activity that involves tourists hiking to chimpanzee troops that you will get to spend more time with the chimpanzee troop.
+While normal gorilla trekking lasts an hour with the gorilla families in Uganda, chimpanzee habituation trekking is a full-day activity that involves tourists hiking to chimpanzee troops, so you will get to spend more time with the chimpanzee troop.
 Chimpanzee vs. Gorilla Habituation in Uganda: Which is Better?
 On the other hand, gorilla habituation for four hours makes chimpanzees much more fulfilling because you will get to spend more hours with the primates.